Corniel/corniel.github.io/hello-world/2025_03_08_international_womens_day.md

 doubt someone who inspired my career, even if she did not live to see the result.

 Born in april 1895, she was the only relative I ever knew who was born in the 19th century.
-She was the youngest of thirteen children who became a kindergarden teacher until she married (she was fired as result, which was law back in the day in the Netherlands, and not only there).
+She was the youngest of thirteen children who became a kindergarten teacher until she married (she was fired as result, which was law back in the day in the Netherlands, and not only there).